Steven Universe: The Movie: Release

-The film was released on September 2, 2019, on Cartoon Network; the Every Steven Ever marathon aired leading up to the film, followed by a digital release on September 3.
+The film was released on September 2, 2019, on Cartoon Network; a three-day long Every Steven Ever marathon aired all-day (during Cartoon Network's standard broadcast hours only, ending for Adult Swim at 8:00 p.m.
+ET) starting at 6:00 a.m.
+ET on August 31, 2019, leading directly up to the film's premiere at 6:00 p.m.
+ET on September 2.
+A digital release followed on September 3, 2019.
 The film was released on DVD by Warner Bros.
 Home Entertainment on November 12, 2019; this release contains the documentary Behind the Curtain: The Making of Steven Universe: The Movie and animatics both with and without commentary.
 The film was later released on the Steven Universe: The Complete Collection DVD on December 8, 2020, alongside the entirety of the original series and Future.

 Theatrical

 Ahead of the film's television premiere, an early screening was held at The Theater at Ace Hotel in downtown Los Angeles on August 26, 2019.
 In Argentina, Paraguay and Uruguay, the film was released theatrically from October 24 to October 30, 2019, in Cinemark Theatres.
 Through its limited run, the film made $24,012 at the international box-office.

 A one-night theatrical sing-along screening through Fathom Events was planned for March 23, 2020, including a premiere screening of an episode of Steven Universe Future, but the event was cancelled due to the COVID-19 pandemic.
 Instead, the sing-along edition of the film premiered on Cartoon Network on March 6, 2020, preceding 2 new episodes of Future, while the attached episode was released digitally on the event's original date.